Constraints on the abundance of $0.01\,c$ stellar engines in the Milky Way

+Among the \emph{Gaia} DR-2 catalog, one of the fastest objects is the candidate \emph{Gaia} DR-2 6097052289696317952, which appears to have a tangential velocity of $\sim 5.4 \times 10^{-3}\,c$ \citep{Sch18}.
+Other analyses of the \emph{Gaia} DR-2 data have seemingly identified stars with velocities (tangential and/or radial) that are comparable to, but somewhat lower, than this object \citep{SBG18,BKB18,DLY19,CMB20}.

-Thus, it would seem a safe bet to contend that all searches conducted to date have failed to yield concrete evidence of sub-relativistic stellar engines.
+Thus, it would seem a safe bet to contend that all searches conducted to date have failed to yield unambiguous evidence of sub-relativistic stellar engines.
 This datum enables us to derive the following constraint:

-where $N_\mathrm{surv}$ represents the number of stars collectively encompassed by all astrometric surveys, $f_\mathrm{T} $ denotes the fraction of all stars that host ETIs with human-level technology,\footnote{The reason we use human-level technology as the benchmark is not because we are ``special'', but because it constitutes a signpost that is familiar to us.} and $f_\mathrm{SE}$ embodies the fraction of all human-level ETIs that subsequently achieve the \emph{capability and intent} to deploy sub-relativistic stellar engines.
-Given that \emph{Gaia} DR-2 furnished relevant data for $7$ million stars, we may set $N_\mathrm{surv} \sim 10^7$, from which we obtain
+where $N_\mathrm{surv}$ represents the number of stars collectively encompassed by all astrometric surveys, $f_\mathrm{T} $ denotes the fraction of all stars that host ETIs with human-level technology, and $f_\mathrm{SE}$ embodies the fraction of all human-level ETIs that subsequently achieve the \emph{capability and intent} to deploy sub-relativistic stellar engines.
+The reason we select human-level technology as the benchmark is not due to the notion that we are ``special'', but because it constitutes a signpost that is familiar to us.